 A 12-month warranty is also provided, giving that extra peace of mind no matter the circumstances of operation.

-Fast readings and easy to use, this device comes highly recommended across the board.
+With fast readings and easy-to-use, this device comes highly recommended across the board.

 4. Concord Sapphire Fingertip Pulse Oximeter with Reversible Display